 This section provides a summary of the study team's assessment of the Preliminary Analysis Area from the perspective of potential property contamination and waste management issues.
-Several types of potential issues are discussed in this section including contaminated sites, underground storage tank sites, land fills, hazardous waste generators, disposal wells and undiscovered sites.
+Several types of potential issues are discussed including contaminated sites, underground storage tank sites, landfills, hazardous waste generators, disposal wells and undiscovered sites.

-The information presented in this section of the report represents a summary of more detailed information contained in the Environmental Overview Paper - Canadian Existing Conditions Volume 1 (refer to List of Supporting Documents).
+The information presented in this section of the report represents a summary of more detailed information contained in the Environmental Overview Paper - Canadian Existing Conditions Volume 1.